 - Shut the door.
 To your bedroom, the bathroom, the laundry room.
 Find a physical space you do not have to share with anyone.
 Even if it is just for a few minutes.

 - Screen time is not alone time.
-It may be tempting to just sit in front of the television for two weeks, but the “news” is bottomless.
+It may be tempting to just sit in front of the television for distraction.
+But the “news” is bottomless and often based ginning up outrage which consumes your energy.
+Don’t be robbed of your attention.
 Try to notice how a news binge makes you feel.
 Do you really need more of that?

 - The same goes for social media.
 Did you ever hear of anyone who swiped to the bottom of Facebook?